-Exchanges - students pay Pace tuition.
+- Exchanges - Students pay Pace tuition.
 100% of scholarships and financial aid are applied to the tuition bill.
-Housing is not included and paid directly to the school abroad.
+Housing is not included and must be paid by the student directly to the host institution abroad.

-Partners - students pay Pace tuition and may use up to $10,000 of scholarships, along with all of their financial aid.
-Housing is not included and paid directly to the school abroad.
+- Partners - Students pay Pace tuition.
+Students may use up to a maximum of $12,500 of scholarships, along with all of their financial aid.
+(For example, if a student receives $15,000 of Pace scholarships and grants per semester, they will forfeit $2,500; this $2,500 cannot be carried over to the following semester.)
+Housing is not included and must be paid by the student directly to the host institution abroad.

-Cost is determined by and paid to the program through which students are travelling.
-Students are not billed Pace tuition.
+- Cost is determined by, and paid to, the program through which students are travelling

-For Faculty-Led Programs: The $500 non-refundable program deposit and the $100 study abroad fee are non-refundable, unless the program is cancelled by Pace.
-If the student withdraws from the course after the drop/add period, they are subject to Pace University academic guidelines.
-Any refunds of Study Abroad program fees are considered on a case-by-case basis, and if confirmed would be made available only after program completion.
+The $500 non-refundable program deposit and the $100 study abroad fee are non-refundable, unless the program is cancelled by Pace.
+If the student withdraws from the course after the drop/add period, they are subject to Pace University Tuition Cancellation Policy according to the Tuition Cancellation Schedule.

-For Semester programs: The refund and cancellation policy is program-specific.
-For Exchange Programs, refer to the Tution and Fees policies outlined in the Pace academic catalog as these policies apply.
+The refund and cancellation policy is program-specific.
+For Exchange Programs, refer to the Tuiton and Fees policies outlined in the Pace academic catalog because these policies apply.

-For all other programs, refer to the policies specified by your host institution/program provider.
+Refer to the policies specified by your host institution abroad or third-party program provider.